-According to the Red Cross, the shelter at Zion United Methodist Church, 3652 State Highway Z, Cape Girardeau has opened and is ready to take in victims as needed.
+The shelter at Zion United Methodist Church, 3652 State Highway Z, Cape Girardeau is on standby according to the Alexander County State’s Attorney.

 The previous shelter at Spark Ministries Church on Route 3, McClure, Illinois is no longer on standby and the team has moved to the new location to support the Cape Girardeau shelter.

 According to the Red Cross, the overnight shelter count, as of June 13, was two people.

 If you are affected by the flooding and need shelter, the Red Cross asks that you contact them at 314-516-2800.

 The Red Cross said they will keep the shelter on standby unless authorities indicate there are people that need to stay there, or if someone calls.
 Staff will be nearby to open the shelter quickly.

 According to the Red Cross on Tuesday, all of the residents evacuated from East Cape Girardeau were able to find a place to stay for the night.

 Residents planning to come to the shelter are asked to bring the following items:

 - Bedding, including favorite blankets/pillows